 Safes and strongrooms are e.g. tested and approved in line with EN 1143-1, and classified in terms of resistance grades.
-Approved safes are labelled inside, e.g. VdS-approved safes are labelled inside with the blue approval badge shown in Figure 3-4.
+Approved safes are labelled inside.
+In some countries only national certification is granted.

+Countries that joined forces within the European Fire and Security Group can certify according to national (e.g. VdS-approved safes are labelled inside with the blue approval sign), as well as to EFSG-regulations.
+The corresponding badges are shown in Figure 3-4.